NAMM Show 2026: Day 1 Roundup

 Blackstar have clearly been a busy bunch.
 This morning, they lifted the covers off not one, not two, but three digital floor modellers, a pair of retro-style valve heads, plus two new FRFR cabinets.
 Here’s a closer look at what they’ve brought to NAMM:

 • ID:X Floor One, Two & Three: Play live on the reg?
 These amp and FX modelling pedals are gonna save your back and give you stellar tone direct to FOH (sound engineers will love you).
-They come equipped with 12 awesome amp models, 35+ effects, 99 patches and USB-C connectivity — with no deep menu diving required.
+They come equipped with 12 awesome amp models, 35+ effects, 99 patches and USB-C connectivity — with no deep menu diving needed.
 Choose the ultra‑portable Floor One or step up to the Floor Two or Floor Three for a built‑in expression pedal and a few extra footswitches.

 • TV-10 A & TV-10 B valve heads: Remember those TV-10 combos that launched about 18 months ago?
-Well, Blackstar have now introduced head versions.
+Well, Blackstar have now introduced head versions!
 The American‑voiced TV‑10 A and British‑style TV‑10 B deliver classic low‑wattage, single‑ended Class A tube tone and take pedals beautifully.
 Partner them up with the new Celestion‑loaded TV-112 A and TV-112 B matching cabs for a complete, portable boutique‑style rig.

 • Artist FR 1×12” cabs: These powered FRFR cabinets are designed to give digital modeller users the dynamics and feel of a real guitar amp, without killing any clarity.
 That’s where features like whizzer cones, active 3‑band EQs and Presence controls come into play.
 They also include built‑in kickstands for easy tilt‑back floor monitoring.
 And best of all, they’re super budget‑friendly.
 The Artist FR Standard is great for home use and smaller gigs, while the Artist FR Special is better suited to rehearsals and larger stages.